solveeid/linimp_KdV/README.md

 # linimp_KdV
 Local and global energy-preserving methods for the Korteweg-de Vries (KdV) equation.

-Recommended packages/tools: None.
+Recommended packages/tools in Matlab: None.
+Recommended packages in Python: numpy, time, scipy.sparse, matplotlib.pyplot.

 This code is meant as a supplement to [1], and is an implementation of the linearly implicit methods preserving a discrete approximation to local and global conservation laws for the KdV equation.
 Please refer to [1] if this code is used in a project.
-Also implemented are the fully implicit local and global energy preserving schemes of [2] and the implicit midpoint and multi-symplectic box schemes of [3].
+Also implemented are the fully implicit local and global energy preserving schemes of [2] and (in the Matlab code) the implicit midpoint and multi-symplectic box schemes of [3].

+The Python code is less efficient than the Matlab code.
+This is because the solving of the linear systems is not optimized.

 This is the first release, so if you have comments and suggestions for improvements, please contact me and I will try to accommodate them.